Jesse "Bruce" Nicklow, Jr. was born on May 24, 1856, the son of Jesse B. and Julia Ann (Ream) Nicklow Sr.

 Son William Nicklow (1887-1955) was born on Jan.
 11, 1887 in Pennsville, Bullskin Township, Fayette County.

-The pair together bore a family of seven offspring, among them Clifford Nicklow, Helen Miller, Dora Clark, Emma Jean Martin, Harry Nicklow, William J. Nicklow and Della Nicklow.
-Sadness cascaded down over the family when son Harry died in infancy.
+The pair together bore a family of seven offspring, among them William Nicklow, Helen Miller, Clifford Nicklow, Dora Clark, Emma Jean Martin, Harry Nicklow and Della Nicklow.
+Sadness cascaded down over the family when son Harry died in infancy in March 1922, with burial in Scottdale Cemetery.

-Over the years, William earned a living as a miner for the H.C.
+Over the years, William earned living as a roller in a mill and as a miner for the H.C.
 Frick Coke Company.
 He was a member of the United Mine Workers of America at Leisenring No. 1 and in his spare time belonged to the YMCA.

 William outlived her by 23 years and endured the untimely death of their son William in 1947.
 In the mid-1950s, he resided with his son Clifford at 411 East Washington Street in Connellsville.